 My own research background focuses on how young and older adult listeners understand spoken language, a process that healthy adults perform with exceptional skill despite the rapid pace at which words in fluent speech are presented.
 Using eyetracking, I examine how context (your knowledge of the world around you or the words you have already heard) affects the time course of spoken word recognition.
 I also use fMRI to measure the activation of brain-based semantic representations in response to transiently ambiguous speech input.
 By combining these different perspectives and methodologies, I hope to better understand how spoken word recognition and word meaning interact with each other.

-Revill, K. P., Namy, L. L., & Nygaard, L. C. (in press).
+Revill, K. P., Namy, L. L., & Nygaard, L. C. (2017).
 Eye movements reveal persistent sensitivity to sound symbolism during word learning.
 Journal of Experimental Psychology: Learning, Memory, and Cognition.